bardpedersen/oxar_is_bored/docs/xbox_map_arm.md

-# Xbox Controller Button Mapping
+# Xbox Controller Button Mapping for arms

 This README file provides a visual mapping of every button on an Xbox controller and its function.